Last Updated on February 8, 2024 by Carne Diem

 Santa Maria Style Seasoning

-- 2 tea Kosher Salt We use 1 tea fine kosher and 1 tea black sea salt
+- 2 teaspoons Kosher Salt We use 1 tea fine kosher and 1 tea black sea salt

-- ½ tea Chili Powder We use equal parts Chipotle and California
+- ½ teaspoon Chili Powder We use equal parts Chipotle and California

 - ¼ cup Red Wine Vinegar